jaiatearth/ISS-Assets/README.md

 ==========

-### Includes the images and layouts, that is used & tested on ISS Tracker.
+### What ISS-Assets Includes?
+Contains the UI/ UX elements of Where is ISS app.

 ### Used here:
 https://play.google.com/store/apps/details?id=com.wethejumpingspiders.iss_tracker&hl=en